 People and Conduct Covered

-This policy applies to all harassing or discriminatory conduct involving MFA employees and any other people, including donors, volunteers, independent contractors, service providers, or members of the public.
-Conduct that takes place outside the workplace or working hours may constitute harassment and MFA reserves the right to take necessary disciplinary action for such conduct.
+This policy applies to all harassing or discriminatory conduct involving Mercy For Animals employees and any other people, including donors, volunteers, independent contractors, service providers, or members of the public.
+Conduct that takes place outside the workplace or working hours may constitute harassment and Mercy For Animals reserves the right to take necessary disciplinary action for such conduct.

-MFA expects its employees to hold themselves to the highest standards of conduct and integrity at all times.
-Accordingly, any harassing or discriminatory conduct by an MFA employee toward another MFA employee, volunteer, intern, donor, or third-party service provider, whether or not it occurs in the workplace or at work-related events, can be grounds for disciplinary action up to and including termination.
+Mercy For Animals expects its employees to hold themselves to the highest standards of conduct and integrity at all times.
+Accordingly, any harassing or discriminatory conduct by an Mercy For Animals employee toward another Mercy For Animals employee, volunteer, intern, donor, or third-party service provider, whether or not it occurs in the workplace or at work-related events, can be grounds for disciplinary action up to and including termination.